UTT-Connole/class-api-IT4200-2024-fall/README.md

 ## How to use the convertToBinary Endpoint
 Go to http://127.0.0.1:5000/convertToBinary?num=# and replace the # with any non-negative whole number!

+## How to use the animalInfo Enpoint
+Go to http://127.0.0.1:5000/animalInfo?animal=dog and replace the "dog" at the end with any animal!

 ## How to Rebase
  * step 1: STOP, just use merge thingy....